Application of Freedom of Expression Policies on Demonstrations

 Does the College respond to campus incidents involving alleged violations of its policies related to demonstrations and other forms of permissible expressive activity?

-Does targeting individuals or groups for terrorist acts, genocides, murders, ethnic cleansings, or other violent acts violate College policy?
+Does targeting individuals or groups with threats of terrorist acts, genocides, murders, ethnic cleansings, or other violent acts violate College policy?

 Does the College respond to campus incidents involving allegations of hate?